Rewarding Your Employees

 - Stock in an ESOP is allocated based on payroll, so there are no extra management incentives.

 Both management buyout and ESOPs are options that should be considered if you are looking to transfer your business to your employees.
 However, we are here to help you.
 Give us a call, we would be happy to discuss these options more and find a solution that best protects you and your legacy.
-Call Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).